-The Tony M portion of the Henry Mountains Complex is currently on care and maintenance.
+The fully-permitted and developed Tony M portion of the Henry Mountains Complex is currently on standby.
 The high-grade Bullfrog deposit is currently in preparation for permitting.
-This project is in close proximity to the Company’s White Mesa Mill – less than 100 miles trucking distance.
+This project, which the Company estimates could produce up to 1.5 million pounds of uranium per year, is in close proximity to the company’s White Mesa Mill – less than 100 miles trucking distance.

 La Sal— Utah

-The Beaver and Pandora Mines (two mines within the La Sal Complex) were in production as recently as late 2012, at which time they were placed on standby.
+The fully-permitted and developed La Sal Complex) of mines was in production as recently as late 2012.
+The project remains on standby as of early 2017.
 The La Sal Complex includes four uranium/vanadium mines (La Sal, Beaver, Energy Queen and Pandora) connected by an extensive network of underground workings.
-The Complex is located in the La Sal Mining District along the La Sal Trend which runs east/west for about 20 miles.
+The complex is located in the La Sal Mining District along the La Sal Trend which runs east/west for about 20 miles.
 Ore is processed at the company’s nearby White Mesa Mill.

 Daneros — Utah

-The fully-permitted and developed Daneros mine was in production until October 2012, at which point it was placed on standby.
-The Daneros Mine is located in Utah’s White Canyon Mining District from which historic production totaled more than 11 million pounds of uranium.
-Daneros contains approximately 156,600 tons of Inferred resources with an average grade of 0.21 percent containing 661,000 pounds of uranium (December 31, 2013).
+The fully-permitted and developed Daneros mine was in production as recently as October 2012, at which point it was placed on standby.
+It remains on standby as of early 2017.
+The Daneros mine is located in Utah’s White Canyon Mining District from which historic production totaled more than 11 million pounds of U3O8.
+Daneros contains approximately 156,600 tons of inferred resources with an average grade of 0.21 percent containing 661,000 pounds of U3O8 (December 31, 2013).
 Ore is processed at the company’s nearby White Mesa Mill.

 Wate – Arizona

-The Wate Project is a high-grade breccia pipe deposit located in Northern Arizona.
+The Wate project is a nearly-permitted high-grade breccia pipe deposit located in Northern Arizona.
 Energy Fuels now holds a 100-percent interest in the Wate following an acquisition transaction completed in November 2015.

-The Wate Project, which sits on Arizona State Land, is in an advanced stage of permitting.
-A mineral lease (which includes a mining permit) is expected to be issued later in 2016 or 2017.
+The Wate project, which sits on Arizona State Land, is in an advanced stage of permitting.
+A mineral lease (which includes a mining permit) is expected to be issued later in 2017.
 Once the mineral lease is granted, Energy Fuels expects to move forward to acquire the additional environmental permits and other approvals required to commence development and mining.